George Douglas of Parkhead: Career

 George Douglas was a son of George Douglas of Pittendreich, the name of his mother is unknown.
 His half-sister, Elizabeth, daughter of Lady Dundas, married Smeton Richeson.
 He married Marioun Douglas, heiress of Parkhead or Parkheid, and so became known as George Douglas of Parkhead.
 Parkhead is close to the Lanarkshire town of Douglas.
-He was later Provost of Edinburgh and Captain or keeper of Edinburgh Castle.
+He was later Provost of Edinburgh.

 Refortification of Edinburgh Castle

-After the Lang Siege of Edinburgh castle was concluded in August 1573, Douglas supervised the rebuilding of part of the back wall and other repairs, buying lime, sand, slate and glass.
+After Edinburgh Castle was recovered from William Kirkcaldy of Grange in May 1573, George Douglas was appointed its Captain or keeper by his half-brother Regent Morton.
+George Douglas supervised the rebuilding of part of the back wall and other repairs, buying lime, sand, slate and glass.
 Part of the running expenses, or "sustenation" of the castle was paid to Douglas from the customs of Edinburgh town by Robert Gourlay.

 Parkhead is credited with building the half-moon battery at Edinburgh castle, the Historie of King James the Sext records that Regent Morton appointed him captain, and caused "masonis to begin to redd (clear away) the bruisit wallis, and to repaire the foirwark to the forme of ane bulwark, platt and braid above, for the resett and ryving (receiving) of many canonis."
 Some building accounts from this work survive.

 Douglas and Regent Morton

 Douglas prospered during the regency of his brother, James Douglas, 4th Earl of Morton, and his servant Florence Douglas was made Rothesay Herald.
 When his brother resigned the regency of Scotland in March 1579, George Douglas of Parkhead made an inventory of the personal jewellery of Mary, Queen of Scots kept in Edinburgh Castle, and of the textiles, the royal tapestries, Mary's remaining costume, her pictures, dolls, and library, and he itemised the artillery of the castle and the tools in its workshops.
 The taking of this inventory was described in the chronicle attributed to David Moysie.

 Douglas was involved in lead mining at Wanlockhead and Glengonnar or Leadhills in Lanarkshire and in Orkney.
 In June 1581 his interest in the lead mines with all the lead ore recovered was confiscated and given to James Stewart, Earl of Arran because he had withheld Torthorwald Castle from the earl.

 Parkhead wrote to Francis Walsingham in June 1582 to thank him for hospitality in England, mentioning his friend John Selby of the garrison of Berwick-upon-Tweed.
 He had written to Selby in May 1582 describing a rumour that James VI would be sent to France.
+Parkhead went to London again in September 1582.

 In August 1584 George Douglas and his sons James and George were declared traitors and their goods and lands forfeited for their role "art and part" in the Raid of Stirling in April 1584.
+Archibald Douglas, who had been constable of Edinburgh Castle, was executed at Stirling.